 It has power over businesses

 Because online search is a gateway to products and services, Google’s monopoly gives it power over every industry.
-Some companies complain that they must pay Google for their ads to appear above search results, or risk losing ground to competitors.
+Indeed, businesses might click here to learn about how to keep on top with keyword ranking changes to ensure that they will be able to maintain their online presence.
+Some companies even complain that they must pay Google for their ads to appear above search results, or risk losing ground to competitors.

 It filters what we see